Azure/fleet/docs/troubleshooting/README.md

       type: ResourceApplied
 ```

-Since the resource **test-ns** namespace never existed on the hub cluster **ClusterResourcePlacementApplied** is set to true but **ClusterResourcePlacementScheduled** is set to false since the spec wants to pick 3 clusters but the **scheduler** can only schedule to two available joined clusters.
+Since the resource **test-ns** namespace never existed on the hub cluster **ClusterResourcePlacementApplied** is set to True but **ClusterResourcePlacementScheduled** is set to false since the spec wants to pick 3 clusters but the **scheduler** can only schedule to two available joined clusters.

 Now we will go ahead and create the namespace **test-ns** on the hub cluster, ideally we expect the namespace to be propagated,